gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 also suggests a few observations creating a slightly long right tail.
 Those observations might warrant further exploration as they also show up as unusual in the Residuals vs Fitted plot.
-There are no highly influential points in the data set with all points having Cook's D smaller than 0.5, so these outliers are not necessarily moving the regression line around.
+There are no highly influential points in the data set with all points having Cook's D smaller than 0.5 (contours are not displayed because no points are near or over them), so these outliers are not necessarily moving the regression line around.
 There are two distinct groups of observations but the variability is not clearly changing so we do not have to worry about non-constant variance here.
 So these results might